-We tell little white lies to save face, boost our egos, or maybe just to avoid an uncomfortable situation with a friend, because well… we want to remain friends.
+We tell little white lies to save face, boost our egos, or maybe just to avoid an uncomfortable situation with a co-worker, family, or friends.

 Here are some examples:

-However, when it comes to credit card debt and justifying the use of credit cards to make purchases the long-term impact of these little white lies can be a bit more devastating.
-And worst of all, we tell little white lies to ourselves as a means of justifying our credit card use.
+However, when it comes to credit card debt and justifying the use of credit cards to make purchases; the long-term impact of these little white lies can be a bit more devastating.
+And worst of all, we often tell little white lies to ourself as a means to justify our spending with credit cards.

-Before I rid myself of credit card debt and made the decision to not carry a credit card balance, there were two little white lies I use to tell myself to justify my credit card spending.
+There were two little white lies I use to tell myself to justify my spending.
 These lies not only kept me using my credit cards and carrying a balance, but they kept me in debt.

-Can you identify with these credit card lies?
+Can you identify with these little white lies?

 - How Many Credit Cards Should You Have